dereuromark/cakephp-dto/README.md

 For more see [Motivation and Background](/docs/Motivation.md).

-This plugin will provide you with a tool to quickly generate custom and optmized DTOs for your special use cases.
+This plugin will provide you with a tool to quickly generate custom and optimized DTOs for your special use cases.

 ## Examples